hankaibo/electron-boilerplate/README.md

-# electron-utils
+# electron-tool

-A electron utils for [Electron runtime](http://electron.atom.io).
+A electron tool for [Electron runtime](http://electron.atom.io).
 Tested on Windows, macOS and Linux.

 # Quick start